Abiogenesis: Inside the continental crust

-An alternative geological environment has been proposed by the geologist Ulrich Schreiber and the physical chemist Christian Mayer: the continental crust.
-Tectonic fault zones could present a stable and well-protected environment for long-term prebiotic evolution.
+The continental crust, with tectonic fault zones could present a stable and well-protected environment for long-term prebiotic evolution.
 Inside these systems of cracks and cavities, water and carbon dioxide present the bulk solvents.
 Their phase state could vary between liquid, gaseous and supercritical, depending on pressure and temperature.
-When forming two separate phases (e.g., liquid water and supercritical carbon dioxide in depths of little more than 1& km), the system provides optimal conditions for phase transfer reactions.
-Concurrently, the contents of the tectonic fault zones are being supplied by a multitude of inorganic educts (e.g., carbon monoxide, hydrogen, ammonia, hydrogen cyanide, nitrogen, and even phosphate from dissolved apatite) and simple organic molecules formed by hydrothermal chemistry (e.g. amino acids, long-chain amines, fatty acids, long-chain aldehydes).
+When forming two separate phases, the system provides optimal conditions for phase transfer reactions.
+Concurrently, the contents of the tectonic fault zones are supplied with inorganic educts (e.g. carbon monoxide, hydrogen, ammonia, hydrogen cyanide, nitrogen, and phosphate) and simple organic molecules (e.g. amino acids, long-chain amines, fatty acids, long-chain aldehydes).

 Part of the tectonic fault zones is at a depth of around 1000 m.
-For the carbon dioxide part of the bulk solvent, it provides temperature and pressure conditions near the phase transition point between the supercritical and the gaseous state.
-This allows lipophilic organic molecules that dissolve well in supercritical CO_{2} to accumulate, but not in its gaseous state, leading to their local precipitation.
+For carbon dioxide, it provides temperature and pressure conditions near the phase transition point between the supercritical and the gaseous state.
+This allows lipophilic organic molecules that dissolve well in supercritical CO_{2} to accumulate, leading to local precipitation.
 Periodic pressure variations such as caused by geysers or tidal influences result in periodic phase transitions, keeping the local reaction environment in a constant non-equilibrium state.
-In presence of amphiphilic compounds (such as the long chain amines and fatty acids), subsequent generations of vesicles are formed that are constantly selected for their stability.
+In presence of amphiphilic compounds (such as the long chain amines and fatty acids), subsequent generations of vesicles are formed that are selected for their stability.